matthiaskoenig/pkdb_literature/README.rst

 * Source Code: `LGPLv3 <http://opensource.org/licenses/LGPL-3.0>`__
 * Documentation: `CC BY-SA 4.0 <http://creativecommons.org/licenses/by-sa/4.0/>`__

-The pymetadata source is released under both the GPL and LGPL licenses version 2 or later.
+The pkpdbib source is released under both the GPL and LGPL licenses version 2 or later.
 You may choose which license you choose to use the software under.

 This program is free software: you can redistribute it and/or modify it under